Skip to Main Content

 Citation managers are software that keep track of your sources and automatically format your citations in a variety of styles.

-• EndNote Web - free to CSUN students, staff, and faculty; integrates with MS Word and any browser; can export references directly from many databases
+• EndNote Web is free to CSUN students, staff, and faculty; integrates with MS Word and any browser; can export references directly from many databases

 • Zotero - free to anyone; integrates with MS Word and/or Google Docs; must be installed on your own computer